 Applies to some of the human characters as well, with a recurring theme of computer-networking-related terminology (Lan from LAN, or Local Area Network; Hub as in "network hub", a connection point where multiple devices can connect to a single network; Mayl as a corruption of "mail", as in e-mail; etc.).

-The life virus in Megaman Battle Network Transmission gains an "R" in its name and has different color and design when it was revived.
+The enhanced Life Virus in Network Transmission gains an "R" in its name and has different color and design when it was revived.

 Too Dumb to Live: In the first game, during the water-works scenario, someone who's incredibly thirsty walks right up to the school pond and takes a drink...never mind that one, he is drinking from a fountain that likely has a completely different filter than water taps, but it's also purple.

-The liberation missions in the fifth game are more or less board games.
-Navis each get a turn to move through the area and "liberate" tiles by defeating an enemy party within three turns.
-The player liberates tiles one by one to clear a path through the impassable "dark" tiles to the boss.
+The liberation missions in the fifth game are Turn-Based Strategy games.
+The heroes get a turn to cut their way into Dark Panel territory, and then villains spend their turn trying to destroy the heroes and deploying their Dark Guardian minions to do the same.
+Panels are usually liberated one by one to clear paths to special Dark Holes that must be destroyed before the player can attack the boss.
 Upon beating him you get a reward based on how many rounds it took you to clear the area.
 To say the premise is a slight change-up from the normal gameplay is an understatement.

 Also, battles during Liberation Missions are modified, as well.
 First, battles are now timed.
-You have exactly three turns to defeat the enemies or the boss - the instant the Custom Guage is filled, the menu shows up.
-One turn down.
-If enemies are still left, that NetNavi ends his turn without having achieved anything (thankfully, bosses will retain the damage dealt over several Liberation battles).
+You have exactly three turns to defeat the enemies or the boss - the instant the Custom Guage is filled, the menu appears, one turn down.
+If enemies are still left, that NetNavi ends his turn without having achieved anything except a possible loss of his own HP.
+(Luckily, the area boss will also maintain his lost HP after incomplete battles).
 This is made all the more difficult by the fact that, depending on how you start your battles, territory changes will factor in.
-You can literally be stuck in the center two columns with enemies on either side, which is made even WORSE with enemies that can warp around their territories.
-Have fun!
+You can literally be stuck in the center two columns with enemies on either side, which is even more difficult with enemies that can warp between the opposite columns of their territory.

 In 2, you can't jack out of QuickMan's stage once you enter.
 Jacking out is the primary method of restoring HP, and it also cuts you off from accessing better chips, making getting stuck here very possible.